Welcome to CSU Music

-Our primary goal is to prepare students to become highly skilled music educators, music therapists, performers, composers, and conductors.
+Welcome to the Department of Music at Colorado State University where our primary goal is to prepare students to become highly skilled music educators, music therapists, performers, composers, and conductors.
 Program goals inspire and develop high standards of teaching, scholarship, performance, and research in music.
 We are pleased to offer small academic classes, applied study with highly qualified faculty, and careful attention to advising; many degree programs and courses are offered online.
 You’ll work alongside dynamic faculty and dedicated students, developing knowledge and skills to excel in a variety of fields.

 At Colorado State University, your training takes place in one of the nation’s finest teaching and performance facilities, the exquisite University Center for the Arts, where a vibrant learning environment fosters creativity and growth.
 Ensembles and courses in appealing interest areas are available to all students, regardless of major.

 The school offers B.M. degrees in music education, performance (vocal, instrumental, piano, organ, jazz), music therapy, , and composition, as well as a B.A. in music.